This post may contain affiliate links. Please read our disclosure policy.

 - Reduce the oven temp to 375ยฐF and bake until most of the oil has been absorbed by the bread, the top is lightly golden brown, the bread is firm to the touch, and the internal temperature with an instant-read thermometer in the center reads at least 200ยฐF (another 10 to 15 minutes).

-- Remove the pan from the oven, and immediately transfer the bread to a wire rack to cool as long as you can stand it.
+- Remove the pan from the oven, and immediately transfer the bread to a wire rack to cool for about 20 minutes.
 Slice and serve warm.

 Notes